civichackingagency/.github/profile/README.md

 # Welcome to the Civic Hacking Agency

-We're a collective of technologists supporting civic organizations, and one another.
+We're a collaborative of technologists supporting civic organizations, and one another.